Frtzqe/AntiGo/README.md

-# AntiGo - the next small desktop thing?
+# AntiGo - the next big small desktop thing?

 First, and above all: the LXQt desktop environment is nice, very nice.
 LXQt is written in C++, using the Qt graphical toolkit.